There’s no shortage of SEO tasks on your to-do list.

 5. Install Google Analytics and Search Console on Your Website

-Installing Google Analytics allows you to track and evaluate organic traffic — a primary metric for organic SEO.
-For more help, check out this resource from Google.
+Installing Google Analytics (soon to be known as GA4), allows you to track and evaluate organic traffic — a primary metric for organic SEO.

 6. Track Your Keywords